hakant/hakant.github.io/source/_posts/2017-02-17-setting-up-continuous-integration-and-delivery-for-a-nodejs-rest-api.markdown

 [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).

-I thought I would best write this up in 2 blog posts - due to the fact that most of what I did in this repository is based on some fundamental / timeless concepts which I've been reading and thinking about in the last few years.
+I thought I would best write this up in 2 blog posts - due to the fact that most of what I did in this repository is based on some fundamental concepts which I've been reading and thinking about in the last few years.

 In this post, I would like to touch on a few of these ideas that guided me in my refactoring decisions for making the codebase cleaner, less coupled and more testable.